alexhunsley/tca-beam/README.md

 If you'd like to generate a higher-order reducer that has sub-reducers, use `--make-hor`.

-For example, suppose you want a `Thermostat` reducer that has two sub-reducer `TempSensor` and `Heater`:
+For example, suppose you want a `Thermostat` reducer that has two sub-reducers `TempSensor` and `Heater`:

 ```
 ❯ tca-beam Login Help PersonalDetails Products Inbox Settings